 Can a Helicopter Flight to the Top of Mt.
 Everest?

-There are a few issues that have yet to be addressed.
-Is it feasible for a helicopter trip to the top of Mt.
-Everest?
+There are a few issues that have yet to be address.
+Is it feasible for a Helicopter flight to Everest?

 With this in mind, should you carry a cell phone with you while on an overnight trek?
-What if you get lost in the middle of nowhere while hiking?
+What if you get lost in the middle of nowhere while trekking in Nepal?
 There are several issues that remain unanswered in the world.

 In this blog article, we’ll look at the likelihood of reaching the top of Mount Everest in a helicopter and what might happen if you get caught out on the trail.
 Stay tuned for more intriguing blog posts!